Lifetime mortgages

 Lump sum lifetime mortgage

-Most lifetime mortgages release a lump sum of capital when you take out the loan.
-The amount you can borrow is dependent on the value of your house and how old you are.
-When the house is sold you pay back the whole lump sum as well as any interest you owe.
-The total amount owed will depend on whether you choose interest roll-up or not.
+A lump sum lifetime mortgage gives you a single release of capital when you take out the loan.
+The amount available depends on your age and the value of your home.
+When the property is sold, the full lump sum plus any interest is repaid.
+The total owed will depend on whether you choose to let interest roll up or make repayments.

 Drawdown lifetime mortgage